 If you identify material that is of interest and you would like to visit Princeton to review it, please see our guide to using special collections material.

-If you identify material that is of interest that you would like to have digitized and emailed to you, the department of special collections fulfills digitization requests less than 250 pages (or 20% of a collection, whichever comes first) for the fee of $16.25 + (the number of pages requested x 0.35).
-Requests of fewer than ten pages are provided gratis.
+If you identify material that is of interest that you would like to have digitized and emailed to you, the department of special collections fulfills digitization requests less than 250 pages (or 20% of a collection, whichever comes first).
 For more information on digitization services please see our FAQ on requesting digitized collections.

 Please contact Special Collections staff with further questions or concerns via the Ask a Question form on our website.